GGbb2046/AboutMe/README.md

     A thorough understanding of the ERP system is what we, the finance and IT team received. - Great learning

-6. **Project nameChart of Accounts - IFRS standardization - lead Sep 2013**
+6. **Chart of Accounts - IFRS standardization - lead
+Sep 2013**

     _Project description_